zooniverse/AnnoTate/README.md

 To upload new subjects and sets, use [annotate-uploader](https://github.com/rogerhutchings/annotate-uploader), which will add all the required metadata needed to group by artist.
 You'll also need to add any new artists to `app/modules/set-selector/artists.constants.js`.

+## Aggregation

+The project now uses Caesar to request aggregated lines via the GraphQL endpoint.
+To show an aggregated line, the minimum consensus score on a line must be > **2.5**, or the number of views on the line must be > **4** .
+The minimum number of views is set as the consensus score can be artificially low if a user decides to type a bunch of words that aren't there/try to do the full page of text but only has dots round the first line.

 ---

 ## Built using: